TotallyInformation/node-red-contrib-uibuilder/docs/roadmap/readme.md

 `uib-fe-event`

 Captures actual front-end events (e.g. custom events) and forwards them to Node-RED either as std or ctrl (?) messages.

-#### `uib-file-read`

-Reads a file for a specific uibuilder instance.
-Allows, for example, the file to be passed to the FE for editing.

 #### Maybe